ptashman/anonymizer/README.md

 # Anonymizer

-TODO: Write a gem description
+A gem for blocking full names from text.

 ## Installation